MC-intel/Data-Analysis/README.md

-Data Analysis mehtods using SQL, R, Bash commands, and a multitude of Python Libraries
+Data Analysis mehtods using SQL, R, Linux commands, and a multitude of Python Libraries